-Even during a regular year, the end of summer and beginning of fall marks a big transition for a lot of educators.
+Even during a regular year, the end of summer and beginning of fall marks a big change and transition for a lot of educators.
 Preparing your curriculum and classroom setting, as well as anticipating your new group of students, are enormous tasks that require a lot of time and energy.
 But this year, the back-to-school transition feels especially big, considering all of the changes, challenges, and uncharted waters you’ve navigated over the past 18 months!
 If you’re anticipating higher levels of school anxiety and first-day-of-school jitters in your students, we’ve got some new tools and resources to help you boost your social-emotional curriculum.

 But First . . .
 You